Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

 \subsection{Vector bundles and geometries}

-We consider a product $M\times X$ of a smooth (real) manifold $M$ and a smooth complex manifold $X$.
-We let $V\to M\times X$ be a complex vector bundle. \begin{ddd} A partial geometry on $V$ is a pair $(\nabla^{I},\bar \partial)$ consisting of \begin{enumerate} \item a partial connection $\nabla^{I}$ in the $M$-direction with a product structure, and \item a holomorphic structure $\bar \partial$ in the $X$-direction which is compatible with the product structure. \end{enumerate} \end{ddd} \begin{ddd} A geometry on the vector bundle $V$ with a partial geometry $(\nabla^{I},\bar \partial)$ is a pair $g^{V}:=(h^{V},\nabla^{II})$ consisting of \begin{enumerate} \item a partial connection $\nabla^{II}$ in the $X$-direction which extends the holomorphic structure $\bar \partial$ and is compatible with the product structure, and \item a Hermitian metric $h^{V}$ on the bundle $V\to M\times X$ which is compatible with the product structure. \end{enumerate} \end{ddd}
+We consider a product $M\times X$ of a real manifold $M$ and a complex manifold $X$.
+The manifold $M$ may have corners with distinguished germs of product coordinates.
+The complex manifold $X$ is smooth and without boundary.
+Both, $M$ and $X$, are allowed to be non-compact and non-connected.
+We let $V\to M\times X$ be a complex vector bundle. \begin{ddd} A partial geometry on $V$ is a pair $(\nabla^{I},\bar \partial)$ consisting of \begin{enumerate} \item a partial connection $\nabla^{I}$ in the $M$-direction with a product structure, and \item a holomorphic structure $\bar \partial$ in the $X$-direction which is compatible with the product structure. \end{enumerate} \end{ddd}

+\begin{ddd} A geometry on the vector bundle $V$ with a partial geometry $(\nabla^{I},\bar \partial)$ is a pair $g^{V}:=(h^{V},\nabla^{II})$ consisting of \begin{enumerate} \item a partial connection $\nabla^{II}$ in the $X$-direction which extends the holomorphic structure $\bar \partial$ and is compatible with the product structure, and \item a hermitian metric $h^{V}$ on the bundle $V\to M\times X$ which is compatible with the product structure. \end{enumerate} \end{ddd}